ashercn97/ormlette/README.md

 - A (pretty awesome) schema DSL
 - A powerful query DSL that can be exported to `gleam-cake` Select statements, and used directly with `cake`
 - A CLI to automatically generate easy-use types
+- Changesets (like Ecto!)

 > Ormlette is currently in the very early stages of development, so advice/feature requests/bug reports are super helpful!

 > [!NOTE]
 > THESE DOCS ARE NOT COMPLETE YET!
+SOME MIGHT BE OUTDATED, IF SOMETHING DOESNT WORK JUST LEAVE AN ISSUE

 ## Installation
 run `gleam add ormlette` in your project.